The resources on this page can help you to identify, access and review corporate policies regarding political spending, disclosure and accountability.

 Proxy Monitor by The Manhattan Institute's Center for Legal Policy

 The Conference Board does not represent that the data, information, analysis, conclusions or opinions provided by the listed Internet resources are correct or complete.
-The Web sites and resources listed above are included for informational purposes and convenience only, and are not affiliated with, endorsed or recommended by The Conference Board.
+The Web sites and resources listed above are included for informational purposes and convenience only, and are not affiliated with, endorsed, or recommended by The Conference Board, the Committee, or its members.